 According to Habermas (1976) capitalist relations of production contain inherent contradictions which, if unchecked, will ultimately lead to a crisis of legitimation and which will eventually result in systemic breakdown.
 But, for Habermas, capitalism cannot itself resolve the contradictions it creates, and so the state must act to support capitalism if it is to avoid collapse – although it also needs to conceal the processes through which the necessary conditions for accumulation are secured if legitimation is to be maintained (Held, 1982, p.
 184).
 The state therefore uses various strategies to try and ‘transform the issue of economic management into a purely instrumental, tactical, administrative exercise’ (Plant 1982 p.
 348).
 But, whilst it can attempt to compensate for some economic problems, the state cannot resolve the inherent problems of capitalism, such as the tendency for profits to fall and so repeated crises are likely, each of which, over time, lead to greater levels of intervention (Strathdee, 2013, p.
-32).
+32)—including the strategy of moving risk.

 Habermas (1976) proposes a model of capitalism which is made up of three inter-linked subsystems: the economic, the political-administrative, and the socio-cultural subsystems.
 The state, he argues, is required to maintain each of these subsystems in order to sustain capitalist modes of production but each sub-system has a tendency towards crisis.
 There are, Habermas (1976) contends, four dimensions associated with this tendency towards crisis: